rdunlop/uni-timer/README.md

 Defaults to 3 digits for a racer number.

-- If you press A, 3 digits
+- If you press A, toggle between 3 and 4 digits
-- If you press B, 4 digits

 #### Mode 4.3 (Press 3) - Start Line Mode